Linuxfabrik/monitoring-plugins/check-plugins/uptime/README.rst

 Overview
 --------

 Checks and tells how long the system has been running (in days).
+Note that the plugin now requires a time qualifier when specifying parameters, e.g. ``--warning=180D`` for 180 days (instead of ``--warning=180`` as in previous versions).

 Fact Sheet